 The Fight for America’s Families

 The single most important institution in the United States is the family.
-Far too often, the policies that come out of Washington threaten it.
-Much of what the politicians have done is destroying it.
+Far too often, the policies that come out of Washington threaten it, and much of what the politicians have done is destroying it.

 Too many kids in America are growing up in homes without a father.
 Forty percent of children raised by single mothers live in poverty.
 Children who grow up in single-parent families are more likely to have mental health problems, perform poorly or drop out of school, attempt suicide, commit crimes, end up in prisons, and struggle in life to join the workforce.
 Even scholars from the Brookings Institution now concede that the breakdown of the American family is the root cause of our generation’s societal ills.

 Our welfare system needs to be rethought and turned upside down.
 It penalizes parents who stay together, fails to lift people out of poverty, and traps too many in a cycle of dependence that often lasts for generations.
 The goal of welfare and public assistance should be to keep families together, quickly get the needy back on their feet, and to a place where they are no longer dependent on the government for help.